 Cost is the main advantage of ACH transfers, especially when compared to a wire transfer.
 There are usually no fees for receiving payment.

-ACH transfers are often free to send for the individual, although some banks charge up to around $3⁵.
+ACH transfers are often free to send for the individual, although some banks charge up to around 3 USD⁴.
 You can check with your bank to find out if there is a fee in advance.

 Wire transfers are much more expensive.
-Domestic wire transfers cost around $15 to $30, and internationally this can be as high as $50⁶.
+Domestic wire transfers cost around 15 USD to 30 USD, and internationally this can be as high as 50 USD⁵.

 ACH transfers are not instant.
 Transfer time varies between 1 and 4 business days.
 They are cheap and secure, but can be slow!

-Nacha standards state that debit payments should be processed by the next business day.
-And credit payments within two business days.
+Nacha states that debit payments should be processed by the upcoming business day, while credit payments could take up to two working days.

 ACH transfers to overseas accounts are possible but are not yet widespread.